 Auditions will take place Monday and Tuesday at 7 p.m. at Ringgold’s Patriot Hall next door to the City Pool on Cotter Street.

 Mr. Rambin says the ages listed for the characters don’t have to be exact, and that it really just depends on the right fit.

 “I keep an open mind when casting; being able to take direction is very important,” Mr. Rambin said.
 “It’s a small cast, so this will be a true bonding experience for everyone involved.
 I will also be looking for a stage manager and sound & lighting volunteers too.”

 Production dates for the play will be Feb.
 14, 15, 16, 21, 22, and 23.

-Anyone seeking additional information about auditions may email TRP at TheRinggoldPlayhouse@gmail.com.
+Anyone seeking additional information about auditions can email the company at TheRinggoldPlayhouse@gmail.com.